middleman/middlemanapp.com/source/guides/basics-of-templates.html.markdown

       Copyright 2011
     </footer>

-Now, we can include this partial in the default layout using the "render" method:
+Now, we can include this partial in the default layout using the "partial" method:

     :::erb
     <html>